data-fair/data-fair/doc/pages/user-guide-backoffice/navigation-en.md

 1. The navigation bar allows you to access the different sections
 2. The breadcrumb trail allows you to know the section or sub-section displayed and to navigate in them.
 3. Page content
-4. Notifications and menu of the active account
+4. Notifications of the  account
-5. Activity, actions and navigation in the content
+5. Menu of the account

 ![Navigation](./images/user-guide-backoffice/navigation.jpg)
 *The Data Fair interface allows to quickly access your resources*